AdemCatamak/MessageStorage/ReadMe.md

  ```

-`AddMessageStorageSqlServerClient` method lets you introduce MsSql Server is used for system's data storage.
+`AddMessageStorageSqlServerClient` method lets you introduce SqlServer is used for system's data storage.

 `AddSqlServerJobProcessor` method lets you introduce a predefined background service to the system.
-This service executes defined jobs on the system.
+This service fetches tasks from db and executes.

-`AddMessageStorageSqlServerMonitor` method lets you introduce monitor object for Sql Server.
+`AddMessageStorageSqlServerMonitor` method lets you introduce monitor object for SqlServer.
 Monitor allow you take count of jobs those are saved into db.

 After these steps, you can use the object that is an implementation of `IMessageStorageDbClient` interface.